Blackberry Cobbler Recipe

 • Granulated Sugar: Used to balance the tart blackberry flavor.

-• Baking Soda & Baking Powder: Provides height and light texture.
+• Baking Soda & Baking Powder: Both are use as a leavening agent.
+They let the batter rise slightly and provide light texture.

 • Cold Unsalted Butter: Adds a buttery flavor to the topping, as well as the whole cobbler.